 I really enjoy leading workshops.
-I am a qualified Higher Level Teaching Assistant and it’s great to be able to call on these skills and experience as a visiting author.
+I qualified as a Higher Level Teaching Assistant and it’s great to be able to call on these skills and experience as a visiting author.

 My workshops are fun and imaginative, encouraging children to think laterally and creatively, whilst responding to Curriculum demands.

 All exercises listed here should have an impact on the way your students think about character and editing their work in future.

 Books : Knitbone Pepper Ghost Dog (1-3) and Picklewitch and Jack